lionelstefan/juicebox-test/README.md

 ## Conclusion

 This setup provides a full Laravel development environment with Docker, along with queue workers for background jobs, Mailpit for email testing, and Swagger for API documentation.
-Enjoy building your application!
+Wish me luck !